jhallen/exorsim/rload/rload.md

 is two bytes.

 All of the symbols are added to a table (except for the ASCT record which has no name) and refered to by index number in the fixup records.

+Note that there are three types of symbols: section names (from the COMM directive), XREFs and XDEFs.

-The starting index of the first symbol is 5 for some reason (perhaps the built-in symbols are used for 0 - 4).
+The starting index of the first symbol is 5.
+This is because 1 - 4 are used for the built-in section names:

+* 0001 is BSCT
+* 0002 is CSCT
+* 0003 is DSCT
+* 0004 is PSCT

 If the ASCT "symbol" is present, it is the first one in the list.